Managing network bandwidth complexities related to on-demand network services, and seamlessly integrating those services with wireless devices.

 How this Project Affects You:

-The results from this project will enable service providers to deliver content to any device on-demand, anywhere and at anytime.
-This means you will be able to enjoy more of your favourite movies and songs on your wireless devices, faster and at a higher fidelity.
+The results from this project demonstrated the ability for service providers to deliver content to any device on-demand, anywhere and at anytime.

-The TRLabs Service Composition project is valued at over $400,000 with contributions from all partners
+The TRLabs Service Composition project was valued at over $400,000 with contributions from all partners